Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • gives homework to parents and children;

-• encourages independent creative work of children and parents (search for materials, information, making crafts, drawings, albums, etc.);
+• encourages independent creative work of children and parents (searching for materials, information, making crafts, drawings, albums, etc.);

 The third stage is the presentation of the project.

-It is important that the presentation is based on a material product that has value for children.
-During the creation of the product, the creative potential of preschoolers is revealed, the information obtained during the implementation of the project is used.
+It is important that the presentation is based on a tangible product that has value for children.
+During the creation of a product, the creative potential of preschoolers is revealed, and the information obtained during the implementation of the project is put to use.

-The task of the educator is to create conditions for children to have the opportunity to talk about their work, to experience a sense of pride in their achievements, to comprehend the results of their activities.
-In the process of his performance in front of peers, the child acquires the skills of mastering his emotional sphere and non-verbal means of communication (gestures, facial expressions, etc.).
+The teacher’s task is to create conditions for children to have the opportunity to talk about their work, experience a sense of pride in their achievements, and comprehend the results of their activities.
+In the process of speaking in front of peers, the child acquires skills in mastering his emotional sphere and non-verbal means of communication (gestures, facial expressions, etc.).

-The sequence of work of the teacher on the project at this stage:
+The sequence of the teacher’s work on the project at this stage:

-organizes the presentation of the project (holiday, occupation, leisure), composes a book, an album together with children;
+organizes a presentation of the project (holiday, activity, leisure), compiles a book, album together with children;

-sums up (speaks at the teachers' council, parent meeting, generalizes work experience).
+sums up the results (speaks at the teachers' council, parents' meeting, summarizes work experience).

 The fourth stage is reflection.

-The interaction of a teacher and a child in project activities may change as children's activity increases.
-The teacher's position is built in stages as research skills develop and independent activity from teaching and organizing in the early stages to guiding and coordinating by the end of the project.
+The interaction between teacher and child in project activities can change as children’s activity increases.
+The position of a teacher is built step by step as research skills develop and independent activity from teaching and organizing at the first stages to guiding and coordinating at the end of the project.

-Thus, in the project activity, the child’s subjective position is formed, his individuality is revealed, interests and needs are realized, which in turn contributes to the child’s personal development.
+Thus, in project activities, the child’s subjective position is formed, his individuality is revealed, interests and needs are realized, which in turn contributes to the child’s personal development.
 This corresponds to the social order at the present stage.

-1. research and creative projects: children experiment, and then the results are drawn up in the form of newspapers, dramatization, children's design;
+1. research and creative projects: children experiment, and then the results are presented in the form of newspapers, dramatization, children's design;

-2. role-playing - game projects(with elements of creative games, when children enter the image of the characters of a fairy tale and solve the problems posed in their own way);
+2. role-playing — game projects(with elements of creative games, when children take on the characters of a fairy tale and solve the problems in their own way);

-1. information-practice-oriented projects: children collect information and implement it, focusing on social interests (design and design of the group, stained-glass windows, etc.);
+1. information-practice-oriented projects: children collect information and implement it, focusing on social interests (decoration and design of the group, stained glass windows, etc.);

-2. creative projects in kindergarten(designing the result in the form of a children's holiday, children's design, for example, "Health Week").
+2. creative projects in kindergarten(registration of the result in the form of a children's holiday, children's design, for example, “Health Week”).

-Since the leading activity of a preschooler is a game, then, starting from younger age, role-playing and creative projects are used: “Favorite toys”, “ABC of health”, etc.
+Since the leading activity of a preschooler is play, then, starting from younger age, role-playing and creative projects are used: “Favorite Toys”, “ABC of Health”, etc.

 Other types of projects are also significant, including: